-Kayla Ringelheim is a young woman with impressive piano chops, ancient tales to tell, and a voice of honey to tell them with.
+Kayla Ringelheim is a singer/songwriter with impressive piano chops, ancient tales to tell, and a voice of honey to tell them with.
 She grew up surrounded by the vibrant musical culture of Harvard Square’s fabled Club Passim, where she played her first open mic at age 13.
 With the immense power of connection and expression in music being instilled in her at a young age, Kayla conjures memories of Joni Mitchell and Suzanne Vega with a modern edge of pop and jazz.

 About Kayla’s album "Wandering Feet", acclaimed songwriter and performer Vance Gilbert says: “Each of these songs is a snapshot - perfect short stories, sung by a guileless, wounded angel.
 She's wise and surprised, thankful and injured, warm and resolved, all at the same time.
 Kayla does in four songs what some of us singer songwriters only feign in a full career.
 You'll say, ‘Man, where's she been all this time’.
 Never mind.
 She has arrived."